bonitasoft/bonita-doc/md/mobile-portal.md

 ## What deployment bundle do I need to access the mobile version?

-Bonita BPM Subscription Pack edition
+Bonita Subscription Pack edition

 ## How do I access it?

-Add `/mobile` after Bonita BPM in the URL
+Add `/mobile` after Bonita in the URL

 For example: [http://localhost:8080/bonita/mobile](http://localhost:8080/bonita/mobile)